-Aniline dye is a particular kind of dye that doesn't have any colouring or pigment in it.
-The dye keeps the hide's natural grain, markings, scars, and wrinkles but doesn't colour the coat.
-During this process, the leather usually doesn't get a uniform colour because different parts of the hide soak up the dye at different rates.
-Even though the dye has no pigment, the oils mixed with the aniline change the colour slightly.
+Aniline dye is a particular kind of dye that doesn't have any coloring or pigment in it.
+The dye keeps the hide's natural grain, markings, scars, and wrinkles but doesn't color the coat.
+During this process, the leather usually doesn't get a uniform color because different parts of the hide soak up the dye at different rates.
+Even though the dye has no pigment, the oils mixed with the aniline change the color slightly.
 Full aniline leather is one of the most popular kinds because this process keeps the leather's natural look.

 For this to be possible, the leather workers must use only the cleanest and highest quality hides.
 Because the skin couldn't be used if it had been badly damaged while the animal was alive or while it was being moved or processed.
 If you know that something is made of full aniline leather, you can be sure that the high price is worth it.

 What are the pros and cons of full aniline leather?

 Even though full aniline leather is the most popular type of leather, it still has both pros and cons.

 One of the best things about full aniline leather is how it looks.
 It is one of the best materials that can be used to make things, and you can see that in the way it looks.
 It tends to get a patina over time as it soaks up the oils from your skin, and it stays soft and flexible because it hasn't been treated or coated in any way that would make it stiff.